aryangaikwadgit/Contract_Analyzer/README.md

 # Contract Analyzer

-**AI-powered employment contract analysis — understand what you're signing before you sign it.**
+**AI-powered employment contract analysis: understand what you're signing before you sign it.**

 > **Note:** Contract Analyzer is currently built specifically for **employment contracts**.
 It is not a general-purpose contract analysis tool.